JulianBell106/lamulettipizza/PROJECT.md

 # Stalliq — Project Bible
-> Last updated: April 2026 — Session 8 Complete (Customer Account / Members Area — full)
+> Last updated: April 2026 — Session 8b Complete (Multi-tenancy Audit)
 > Read this file at the start of every session to get fully up to speed.

 ---